stffrdhrn/stffrdhrn.github.io/_drafts/gcc_passes.md

  - When debugging a compiler problems use the `-fdump-rtl-all` and `-fdump-tree-all` flags to debug where things go wrong.
+ - To understand which passes are run for different -On optimization levels you can use ` -fdump-passes`.
  - The numbers in the dump output files indicate the order in which a pass was run.
 For example between `test.c.235r.vregs` and `test.c.234r.expand` the expand pass is run before vregs, and there were not passes run inbetween.